Portable application: Portability on Unix-like systems

 A Linux application without need for a user-interaction (e.g. adapting a script or environment variable) on varying directory paths can be achieved with the GCC Linker option $ORIGIN which allows a relative library search path.

 Not all programs honor this—some completely ignore $HOME and instead do a user look-up in /etc/passwd to find the home directory, therefore thwarting portability.

-There are also cross-distro package formats that do not require admin rights to run, like Autopackage, klik (now called AppImage), or CDE, but which gained only limited acceptance and support in the Linux community in the 2000s.
+There are also cross-distro package formats that do not require admin rights to run, like Autopackage, AppImage, or CDE, but which gained only limited acceptance and support in the Linux community in the 2000s.
 Around 2015 the idea of portable and distro independent packing for the Linux ecosystem got more traction when Linus Torvalds discussed this topic on the DebConf 2014 and endorsed later AppImage for his dive log application Subsurface.
 For instance, MuseScore and Krita followed in 2016 and started to use AppImage builds for software deployment.
-RedHat released in 2016 the Flatpak system, which is a successor of Alexander Larsson's glick project which was inspired by klik (now AppImage).
+RedHat released in 2016 the Flatpak system, which is a successor of Alexander Larsson's glick project which was inspired by klik (now called AppImage).
 Similarly, Canonical released in 2016 Snap packages for Ubuntu and many other Linux distros.

 Many Mac applications that can be installed by drag-and-drop are inherently portable as Mac application bundles.
 Examples include Mozilla Firefox, Skype and Google Chrome which do not require admin access and do not need to be placed into a central, restricted area.
 Applications placed into /Users/username/Applications (~/Applications) are registered with macOS LaunchServices in the same way as applications placed into the main /Applications folder.
 For example, right-clicking a file in Finder and then selecting "Open With..." will show applications available from both /Applications and ~/Applications.
 Developers can create Mac product installers which allow the user to perform a home directory install, labelled "Install for me only" in the Installer user interface.
 Such an installation is performed as the user.